-This statement constitutes our slavery and human trafficking statement approved by the Board of directors of Tamura Europe Limited and relates to the financial year ended December 31, 2022.
-The scope of markets included in this Statement covers our operations within Tamura Europe group, including those of our direct subsidiaries and joint venture operations.
+This statement constitutes our slavery and human trafficking statement approved by the Board of directors of Tamura-Europe Limited and relates to the financial year ended December 31, 2024.
+The scope of markets included in this Statement covers our operations within Tamura-Europe group, including those of our direct subsidiaries and joint venture operations.

-About Tamura Europe Limited
+About Tamura-Europe Limited

-Tamura Europe Limited is part of the Tamura Corporation, a world-class manufacturer of high-quality electronic components for the global industrial, telecom and consumer markets.
+Tamura-Europe Limited is part of the Tamura Corporation, a world-class manufacturer of high-quality electronic components for the global industrial, telecom and consumer markets.
 As part of the Tamura Corporation, we invest in our customers' future by providing an avenue of product development that promotes local engineering, low-cost manufacturing coupled with local logistics, technical and quality support.

 The principal activity of the company continued to be the manufacture and sale of transformers, wound components, battery chargers, power supplies and the assembly of switch boxes.
-The company has branch operations in the Czech Republic, France, and India, in addition to having two subsidiaries Romarsh Limited and Tamura Magnetics Engineering S.r.l, located in the UK and Italy respectfully.
+The company has branch operations in the Czech Republic, France, and India, in addition to having two subsidiaries Romarsh Limited and Tamura Magnetics Engineering S.r.I, located in the UK and Italy respectfully.

-Company and Approach and principles
+Company and approach and principles

-Tamura Europe Limited takes pride in conducting our business responsibility and to the highest ethical standards.
+Tamura-Europe Limited takes pride in conducting our business responsibility and to the highest ethical standards.
 The observance of ethics and integrity have been an integral management principle throughout the Tamura Europe Group throughout its history.
 The Code of Practice of the Tamura Group govern our activities, our values, and the way we work.
+In addition to fulling our Tamura Global corporate social responsibility by promoting sustainability in seven areas of "compliance/ethics", "risk management", "human rights and labour", "environment", "quality", "Consumer Issues" and "social contribution".